ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

     You can limit access to your cluster by specifying a list of IP addresses (or CIDR blocks) separated by a comma in this parameter.
 Only the ssh connections from these addresses can access your HPC cluster.

+8. ``hyperthreading_enabled``
+You can enable hyper-threading in the worker nodes of the cluster by setting this value to true (default).
+Otherwise, hyper-threading will be disabled.

+9. ``vpc_name``
+You can use an existing VPC in which the cluster resources will be provisioned.
+If no value given, then a new VPC will be provisioned for the cluster.

+10. ``vpn_enabled``
+You can deploy a VPN gateway for VPC in the cluster.
+By default, the value is set to false.

+11. ``vpn_peer_cidrs``
+Comma separated list of peer CIDRs (e.g., 192.168.0.0/24) to which the VPN will be connected.

+12. ``vpn_peer_address``
+The peer public IP address to which the VPN will be connected.

+13. ``vpn_preshared_key``
+The pre-shared key for the VPN.

 ### Parameters for auto-scaling
 {: #hpc-cluster-auto-scaling-parameters}
 {: step}